kseverso/contrastive-LVM/README.md

 * saveGaph: flag for saving the tesnorflow graph (default False)
 * paramsOnly: flag to indicate if all of the variables in the graph should be saved or only the parameters;i.e. variables that are not a function of n (default True)

-Both methods return the target latent representation and save the learned model and objective function to a folder named results.
+VI returns the target latent representation and save the learned model and objective function to a folder named results.
 An example of variational inference applied to the above model would be:

 `t_hat = model.variational_inference(num_epochs=5000, fn='trained model', fp='../results/')`